It’s a movie as eerie as “The Twilight Zone” and charming as “Close Encounters of the Third Kind.”

 Are you from Dallas?

 No, I was born in Pennsylvania, grew up in New Jersey and slowly worked my way west to college, to grad school, to a series of jobs in Wisconsin and St. Louis and Illinois and finally wound up at SMU.
-My husband, who has since passed away, was in the graduate business program at SMU.
+My husband, who has since passed away, was in the graduate theatre program at SMU.

 Did you always want to be an actor?